interkosmos/fortran-xlib/README.md

-# f03xlib
+# fortran-xlib: Fortran 2004 interfaces to Xlib
-An ISO C binding interface to Xlib for Fortran 2003.
+A collection of ISO C binding interfaces to Xlib for Fortran 2003.
 Currently, only a subset of Xlib is implemented.
-In order to work with XPM files, an interface to libxpm is provided by `xpm.f90`.
+In order to work with XPM files, interfaces to libxpm are provided by `xpm.f90`.

 ## Build
-You can use BSD make (`bmake` on Linux) to compile everything.
-Build the Xlib interface with:
+Build the Xlib interfaces with:

 ```
 $ make xlib
 ```

 Or run your favourite Fortran compiler directly:

 ```
-$ gfortran8 -c xlib.f90
+$ gfortran9 -c src/xlib.f90
 ```

-Build the XPM interface with:
+Build the XPM interfaces with:

 ```
 $ make xpm
 ```